-Contactless fingerprinting allows high scalability leveraging the existing infrastructure such as smartphones with internet connection that we all carry.
-Adoption and thus further development of such technologies only accelerated during the pandemic.
-The heat was generated by a series of advances in fingerprint image acquisition using conducive mobile phone camera systems, image processing techniques resulting in high accuracy matching performance with legacy fingerprints and systems, widespread adoption, and recognition from standards bodies.
+Contactless fingerprinting enables high scalability by leveraging existing infrastructure, such as smartphones with internet access, that we all have.
+Adoption and, thus, further development of such technologies only accelerated during the pandemic.
+A series of advances in fingerprint image acquisition using conducive mobile phone camera systems, image processing techniques resulting in high accuracy matching performance with legacy fingerprints and systems, widespread adoption, and recognition from standards bodies generated the heat.

-When we talk about contactless fingerprinting, we mean the acquisition and/or verification of fingerprints without placing the fingers on the type of device we’ve all become used to, for example at border control.
-Until recently, for a number of reasons, placing your finger(s) on such a reader was the only way of properly acquiring or verifying a fingerprint.
+Contactless fingerprinting refers to acquiring and verifying fingerprints without using the type of device we’ve all become accustomed to, such as at border control.
+Until recently, for several reasons, placing your finger(s) on such a reader was the only way of properly acquiring or verifying a fingerprint.

-The potential for contactless fingerprint capture technology, particularly through mobile phones, includes a complete reconfiguration of the dominant national ID registration and verification model.
-This reconfiguration would involve the gradual replacement of a whole generation of dedicated acquisition devices for contact-based fingerprint biometrics.
-Their replacement would require only software and mobile phones, and the same smartphones will also serve as a face capture devices.
+Contactless fingerprint capture technology has the potential to completely reconfigure the dominant national ID registration and verification model, particularly through mobile phones.
+This reconfiguration would gradually replace a generation of contact-based fingerprint biometric acquisition devices.
+Their replacement would only require software and mobile phones; the same smartphones would also function as face-capture devices.

 Related Content: Brain Wave Biometrics For Authentication Applications